Top 5 High Weight Limit Trampolines

 Rectangular tramps make the best choices if you are looking for the best heavy duty trampolines for gymnastics.
 These models offer the highest bounce and they are relatively easier to place in long and narrow yards.

-A heavy duty trampoline is determined solely by the quality of materials used on the frame and legs, mat, and enclosure system.
+A trampoline with high weight limit is determined solely by the quality of materials used on the frame and legs, mat, and enclosure system.

 Check the thickness and diameter of the tube used for the frames and legs.
 Since you are thinking of heavy duty construction, consider the thickest tube but keep in mind that this also attracts a higher price tag.